 - Court-ordered mental health counseling

 Whether you believe it is safe to drive after drinking, you need to know the legal limits to keep the roadways, and your future, safe.
 Even if you believe you can pass a Breathalyzer test, you should be aware that drunk driving in Georgia carries stringent consequences.

 What to Do If You’ve Been Hurt by a Drunk Driver

 If you suffered critical injuries in an accident caused by a drunk driver, you may be entitled to financial compensation for your damages.
 With help from a drunk driving injury attorney, you can fight for maximum compensation for your suffering.

 Once you have been cleared medically, one of your first calls should be to an attorney for help.
 Your lawyer can immediately begin investigating the cause of the accident, gather evidence needed to prove liability, and review your damages to calculate the value of your claim.

 Contact a Georgia Drunk Driving Injury Attorney for Help

 If you suffered severe injury or lost a loved one due to someone else’s drunk driving, you may have the opportunity to hold the liable party accountable.
-Get help with your case when you contact a Georgia drunk driving injury lawyer at Bader Scott Injury Lawyers for a free consultation.
+Get help with your case when you contact a Georgia personal injury lawyer at Bader Scott Injury Lawyers for a free consultation.